-TAMARA (To J.W.)
+Tamara (to "J.W.")

-Do you want my full attention?
-(To EMMETT) And I don't like the way you treat your mama.
+Do you want my full attention? (to "Emmett") (And I don't like the way you treat your mama.
 You haven't said two kind words to her.
 And what about her back?
-You dreamed this mess up why couldn't you dream up a pillow, so your mama could sit comfortablelike.
-Suppose she's thirsty and wants a nice cup a coffee.
+You dreamed this mess up why couldn't you dream up a pillow, so your mama could sit comfortable-like?
+Suppose she's thristy and wants a nice cup of coffee.
 Would you like a nice cup of coffee, Ma'am?